 Obtaining a Master of Science in Nursing (MSN) can be an important stepping stone to an advanced nursing career.
-Maryville University’s online MSN program is designed to equip experienced nurses with the tools they need for success in a competitive, ever-evolving field.
+Maryville University’s MSN degree online is designed to equip experienced nurses with the tools they need for success in a competitive, ever-evolving field.
 This program offers a holistic approach to a nursing education, where the convenience of an online program and the various concentration options give nurses the opportunity to advance their careers in a way that suits their schedules and career goals.

 The MSN NP specialty a student chooses to pursue will guide the direction of his or her nursing career.
 Maryville University offers five MSN NP concentrations designed to enable students to transform the healthcare system in a way that aligns with their preferences and goals.
 The coursework for each concentration aims to equip students with the expertise they’ll need to adapt to the industry’s fluctuating challenges.